espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 During this time, the country was divided.
 On one hand, we had the RCD, which was controlling the East Congo region with the support of Rwanda.
 On the other hand, we had the MLC controlling the North-West side of Congo and the North-East side of the country with the support of Uganda
 Those different parties fought against each other and killed a lot of the civilian population.

-This war was more like an African war, with two big regional blocks, SADC and EAC, fighting against each other in Congo.
+This war was more like an African war, with two big regional blocks, SADC and East African Community (EAC), fighting against each other in Congo.
 We even had a time when Ugandan and Rwandan troops battled against each other in Kisangani.
 You can read *The African World War* by Gérard Prunier to understand every other African country's involvement in this war.

 At this time, the UN and Western countries condemned Rwanda and asked Kigali to withdraw its troops from Congo.
 However, Kabila was a bit resistant to diplomatic initiatives and wanted to put an end to the rebels once and for all on a military level.
 At the same time, a lot of diplomatic initiatives were being made to stop the war.